ceramicnetwork/js-ceramic/docs-src/http-api.md

-The Ceramic HTTP API allows you to create and update documents on a remote Ceramic node.
+The Ceramic HTTP API allows you to create, update, and query documents on a remote Ceramic node.
 These endpoints allows you to manually make requests to a Ceramic node.
 This is also a good place to start if you want to build a Ceramic client in a new language.

 *`ℹ️ Not all of these methods are exposed if the node runs in gateway mode.`*